 Will it still go ahead in adverse weather conditions

 - There may be shortening of the route due to adverse weather conditions, and that is something that the National Parks and Wildlife consultant will make the ruling on.
 The alpine condition can be closed due to thick fog, or snow, even in March.

 - Please download our mandatory gear list HERE

 - Yes you sure can, however any equipment you start with you must finish with.

 Can I stash gear in certain places prior to the race?

-- Yes you can have your own drop bag that can be available for you at the aid stations at Charlotte Pass and Perisher.
+- Yes you can have your own drop bag that can be available for you at the aid station at Charlotte Pass.

 Is there somewhere to put litter on the course?